-RBI stuns by pausing rate cuts, projects growth at seven-year low
+RBI stuns with rate cut pause, projects growth at more than decade low

-MUMBAI (Reuters) - The Reserve Bank of India (RBI) kept its key lending rate on hold in a shock decision on Thursday, while sharply revising its forecast for the economy to project the weakest growth in seven years.
+MUMBAI (Reuters) - The Reserve Bank of India (RBI) kept its key lending rate on hold in a shock decision on Thursday while sharply revising its forecast for the economy to project the weakest growth in over a decade.

 The RBI’s monetary policy committee (MPC) had been widely expected to deliver its sixth interest rate cut of the year on Thursday.
 Instead, the six-member panel unanimously voted to hold the key repo rate at 5.15% while the reverse repo rate was also held at 4.90%.